Dripdrop12/ipardalis/content/blog/housing.md

 +++
-title = "Housing: Furcifer pardalis (Panther Chameleons)" date = "2020-07-05" tags = ["bioactive"]
+title = "Housing: Furcifer pardalis (Panther Chameleons)" header_title = "Panther Chameleon Caging" date = "2020-07-05"
-categories = ["husbandry"]
+keywords = ["caring for a panther chameleon"] tags = [] categories = ["husbandry"]
 banner = "img/ambilobe/maleenclosure"
 +++

-We get a lot of questions about our housing strategy, so I figured I'd provide an organized response.
+We get a lot of questions about caring for a panther chameleon, so I figured I'd provide an organized response.
 Here is our strategy for hatchling, baby, juvenile, adult male and adult female Furcifer pardalis (Panther Chameleons).

 | Term | Age (months) |
 |--------|----|